Pacifica, California

 Does Lily Garipova speak Russian for Pacifica transactions?

 Yes.
 Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in Pacifica and the broader coastal San Mateo County in either Russian or English.
+Lily represents Russian-speaking buyers and sellers in Pacifica and the broader coastal San Mateo County in either English or Russian.
 Russian-language Pacifica page: lilygaripova.com/ru/cities/pacifica-realtor/.

 What is Linda Mar and why is it the most popular Pacifica neighbourhood?